Introduction: Zarrella’s Hierarchy of Contagiousness: The Science, Design, and Engineering of Contagious Ideas

-I finally got around to reading my complimentary copy of Zarrella’s Hierarchy of Contagiousness: The Science, Design, and Engineering of Contagious Ideas by Dan Zarrella, which is a manifesto from Seth Godin’s Domino Project.
-The manifesto is a short read but it is packed with a lot of punch.
+I was delighted with the information in my complimentary copy of Zarrella’s Hierarchy of Contagiousness: The Science, Design, and Engineering of Contagious Ideas by Dan Zarrella.
+This is a short manifesto from Seth Godin’s Domino Project that is packed with a lot of punch.

 We’ve all seen videos, blog posts and ideas that spread like wildfire over the internet.

 But what makes them spreadable?
 Is it because they are good?

 Not necessarily, says Dan Zarrella, since some of those videos, blog posts and ideas aren’t good.
 They spread because they have contagiousness factors.
 They spread because they are able to reproduce themselves.
 “In his 1976 book The Selfish Gene, Richard Dawkins coined the word “meme” to mean a “unit of cultural inheritance.”
 His point was ideas evolve like genes do, and their success is based on their ability to spread, not on their benefit to provide to their hosts,” says Zarrella.

 What I liked about the manifesto is that it’s researched-based and the author loves to tests things.
 Before an idea is spread, there are three criteria that must be met first:

 Zarrella’s Hierarchy of Contagiousness: Three Criteria for Contagiousness

 - Exposure: People have to be exposed to your content, so that means that they have to subscribe to your blog, be on your email list, or follow you on LinkedIn, Twitter or Facebook.
 To win at this you have to increase the number of people who subscribe to you blog, are on your email lists, and who connect or follow you on the various social networks.